Explore a colourful creative community

 Enjoy the homely atmosphere and changing local art exhibitions in the colourful Heesterveld Creative Community.
 This former apartment block was once in a developing area but has since transformed into a cultural breeding ground, with ateliers in the former basement storage rooms and the artists' homes above.
-Painters, filmmakers, rappers and graffiti artists from all corners of the world regularly organise exhibitions and networking events.
-Admire the street art or visit GLLRY ZOH, an art platform and project space with its own Bed & Breakfast.
-When you’re feeling peckish, head over to Oma Ietje.
-Between tasty toasties and chunky sandwiches, artisanal coffee, the special beer of the month, and wickedly delicious homemade cakes, there is lots to choose from.
+Painters, filmmakers, rappers and artists from all corners of the world regularly organise exhibitions and networking events here.
+We’d recommend checking out GLLRY ZOH, an art platform and project space with its own Bed & Breakfast.
+And, when you’re feeling peckish, head over to Oma Ietje for a coffee and a sarnie.

 Be part of something big on ArenA Boulevard

 If you want to go big, ArenA Boulevard is the place to be.
-There you’ll find some of the largest entertainment spaces in the city, like the Johan Cruijff ArenA, Ziggo Dome, Pathé ArenA and AFAS Live.
-This is where you’ll want to be if you’re looking for football matches, mega concerts or Star Trek Marathons; and their schedules are always full so be sure to check them out.
-The surrounding area also has a lot of cafes and eateries, plenty of shops and a large shopping mall (one of the few in the city) if that sounds like your kind of day.
-It’s also a popular area for overnight stays, especially for event attendees, so if you haven’t got your sleeping arrangements sorted be sure to check out the nearby hotels.
+There you’ll find some of the largest entertainment spaces in the city, including Ziggo Dome, Pathé ArenA and AFAS Live.
+This is where you’ll want to be if you’re looking for IMAX screenings, mega concerts or a Star Trek marathon; and schedules are always full.
+The surrounding area has a lot of cafes, eateries and a large shopping mall.
+It’s also a popular area for overnight stays, especially for event attendees, so if you haven’t got your sleeping arrangements sorted, be sure to check out the nearby hotels.

-Spend a day at the farm and sample local beers
+Sample local beers and spend a day at the farm

-If you’ve been taking in the city for a few days, you’ll likely need a break.
-And if something quiet, green and smelling faintly of manure sounds like the perfect escape, Bijlmerweide is a beautiful, family-friendly farm and café.
-It has playground and gorgeous animals you can pet, and a menu that’s straight from the land: fresh eggs, house honey and a lot more.
-Bijlmerweide also has a handful of events every year usually aimed at kids, so check out their schedule and try to make it to one.
-A scenic walk away in the Diemerbos, you'll also find House of Bird Brewery where you can sample specialty beers in the brewery’s own tasting room.
-The owners take pride in their sustainable, seasonal menu made of locally sourced products and the nearby forest is perfect for a decompressing walk.
+Quiet, green and smelling faintly of manure, Bijlmerweide is a beautiful, family-friendly farm and cafe.
+It has a playground and gorgeous animals you can pet, and a menu that’s straight from the land with fresh eggs and homemade honey.
+On the agenda, you’ll also find a handful of events every year, usually aimed at kids.
+A scenic walk away in the Diemerbos lies House of Bird Brewery, where you can sample speciality beers in the tasting room.
+The owners take pride in their sustainable, seasonal menu made of locally sourced products, and the nearby forest is perfect for a decompressing walk.